-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Maple River Water Resource District's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Rush River Water Resource District's basic financial statements.
 The combining balance sheet - nonmajor governmental funds, and the combining statement of revenues, expenditures, and changes in fund balances - nonmajor governmental funds are presented for purposes of additional analysis and are not a required part of the basic financial statements.

 The combining balance sheet - nonmajor governmental funds, and the combining statement of revenues, expenditures, and changes in fund balances - nonmajor governmental funds is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining balance sheet - nonmajor governmental funds and the combining statement of revenues, expenditures, and changes in fund balances - nonmajor governmental funds is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining balance sheet - nonmajor governmental funds, and the combining statement of revenues, expenditures, and changes in fund balances - nonmajor governmental funds is fairly stated, in all material respects, in relation to the basic financial statements as a whole.